collabnix/dockerlabs/play-with-docker/kafka-swarm-aws/README.md

 ## Pre-requisite

 - Create an account on AWS
-- Install Docker Machine anywhere
+- Install Docker Machine on your laptop

-# Install 3 Node Swarm Cluster following the below steps

-## Create a file with the below contents:
+## Create a file "credential" under ~/.aws/credential with the below contents:

 ```
 [default]